BaybhinProgramming25/Youtube-To-MP3/README.md

 Note that if you wish to run the program through docker, then you would need to download docker on your system.

-Go to the scripts directory and run the docker script
+Go to the scripts directory and run the docker script:

 ```
 chmod +x docker-install.sh